top of page

 (certificate above from Tom Barker)

-One of the benefits of being owned by Metropolitan (Metromedia) was it brought access to New York programming from WNEW-TV, Channel 5.
-Among the shows shared with WTVP included "The Soupy Sales Show" and "Wonderama."
+One advantage of being under the ownership of Metropolitan (Metromedia) was the availability of New York programming from WNEW-TV, Channel 5.
+Some of the programs that were shared with WTVP included "The Soupy Sales Show" and "Wonderama."
+(The image above is from the Doug Quick Collection, and the video is from YouTube.)

 Tribute to TV pioneer Sonny Fox, who famously hosted the NY children's show "Wonderama" from 1959 to 1967.
 Irwin "Sonny" Fox passed away at the age of 95 in 2021 from Covid-19 on January 21, 2021.